 - Just find a good spot where you can stand on the shore of the stream and cast your line.

 - Stay as close to the shore as possible.
 If you decide to fish further from shore, then use a fishing kayak or a boat as the water may be colder.
 But don’t go alone.

 - When you catch the fish and decide to release it, make sure you handle it with wet hands.
 This will protect the outer coating of the fish.
 This coating is for the protection of the fish’s health.

-- You should take waterproof rain suits and wading gear with you.
+- You should carry a rain jacket and wading gear with you.
 Taking a life vest and warm clothes might come in handy as well.

-- Carry a personal locating devise.
+- Carry a personal locating device.
 You might find poor cell phone service in most parts of the fishing area.

 - Make sure to pack some food with you as you never know if luck will be with you or not.